jup-ag/rfq-webhook-toolkit/README.md

 ##### Do faster quotes receive priority?

-No, the RFQ system dispatches the quote request to all registered webhooks simultaneously with a **250ms** timeout.
-During this time, all received quotes are compared to select the best one.
+No, the RFQ system dispatches the quote request to all registered webhooks simultaneously.
+All quotes received within the quote timeout are compared to select the best one.
 The selection prioritizes the quote value first (In the unlikely scenario where two quotes have identical values, the quote from the webhook with the faster response time will be actually prioritized).

 ##### Shall a webhook verify swap requests?